Mook-as/stackato-doc/user/reference/client-ref.rst

       <a style="font-size: x-small" onclick="showSpoiler(this);"/>+ options</a>
       <div class="inner" style="display:none;">

-    --token-file

-	    Path to an existing and readable file containing the targets and authorization tokens.

-    -n
-      Alias of --no-prompt.
-    --path

-	    Path of the directory holding the application files to push.
+    --group

-	    Defaults to the current working directory.
+	    The once-off group to use for the current operation.

-    -t
-      Alias of --trace.
-    --trace

-	    Activate tracing of the issued REST requests and responses.
-	    This option is a no-op now.
-Tracing is always active.
-See the 'trace' command to print the saved trace to stdout.
+	    This is a Stackato 2 option.

+    --json

+	    Print raw json as output, not human-formatted data.

     --manifest

 	    Path of the manifest file to use.
 	    If not specified a search is done.

-    -o
+    --no-prompt

+	    Disable interactive queries.

+    --no-trace
+      Complementary alias of --trace.
+    --non-interactive
-      Alias of --organization.
+      Alias of --no-prompt.
     --noprompt
       Alias of --no-prompt.
-    --target
+    --organization

-	    The once-off target to use for the current operation.
+	    The once-off organization to use for the current operation.

-    --json

-	    Print raw json as output, not human-formatted data.
+	    This is a Stackato 3 option.

+    --path

+	    Path of the directory holding the application files to push.
+	    Defaults to the current working directory.

     --space